sodalabsio/papertool/getting-started.md

     - Enter name of the stack (any name of your choosing)
     - Under `Prerequisite - Prepare template` select `Template is ready`
     - Under `Specify template` select `Upload a template file` and upload `CreateS3Buckets.yaml` file.
-    - Under `Specify stack details` please enter your working paper series details (such as RePEc codes for the series and archive).
-IMPORTANT: Please assign the name of this bucket as per your lab/department name.
+    - Under `Specify stack details` please enter your working paper series details (such as RePEc codes for the series and archive). **Important:** Please assign the name of this bucket as per your lab/department name.
 E.g. If you set the bucket name as `econdept`, it will create a site under `http://econdept.s3-website-ap-southeast-2.amazonaws.com/`.
     - `Configure stack options`
     - Review and finally click on `Create Stack`
     - Wait till the `Status` shows `CREATE_COMPLETE`